Sage/carbon/guides/02_building_basic_component.md

 // ... export
 ```

-## Parsing a onClick
+## Handling an `onClick`

-Now that the component has been set up to consume any props that are parsed to it.
+Now that the component has been set up to consume any props that are passed to it.
 We can add other functionality without touching the component.
-Say we want a custom onClick handler in the JournalsReverse Page.
+Let's add a custom onClick handler to JournalsReverse.

 ```javascript
 // ui/src/views/journals/reverse/index.js